Today’s question is from Sophia and she asks:

 In fact, poor circulation can be a very dangerous condition because it increases the risk that blood will gather in your veins and lead to a life-threatening blood clot.

-I’m very familiar with this topic because I have a family history of heart attacks and especially strokes, which has affected my own father just a couple years ago.
+I’m very familiar with this topic because I have a family history of heart problems, which affected my own father just a couple of years ago.